ouranous/Navette-Club-Version2/replit.md

 - **UI Components**: Comprehensive shadcn/ui component library with custom theming
 - **Utility Components**: Theme toggle, notification center, mobile responsiveness hooks, ObjectUploader for file uploads

-All public-facing components (VehicleTypes, CityTours, Hero) are connected to real backend APIs via React Query, with proper loading states and empty state handling.
-Mock data is used only as fallback when the database is empty.
+All public-facing components are connected to real backend APIs via React Query, with proper loading states and empty state handling:
+- **Hero**: Loads banner image from database (`homepage_content` table with `type='hero_image'`)
+- **TransferBooking**: Loads available vehicles from `/api/vehicles?available=true` with photos and specifications
+- **VehicleTypes**: Displays all vehicle types from database with dynamic data
+- **CityTours**: Loads non-featured tours from `/api/tours?active=true&featured=false` (City Tours Exclusifs)
+- **TunisiaHighlights**: Loads featured tours from `/api/tours?featured=true&active=true` (Circuits Incontournables de Tunisie)

+No hardcoded data is used in public-facing components - all content is dynamically loaded from the database.

 ## Design System
 The application implements a sophisticated design system with: